benfreudberg/imu_board/README.md

 # imu_board
 A bare-bones USB-based IMU board for attitude tracking to be used with head-tracking software or other general purpose uses.
-At the moment, the only firmware provided is mean for head-tracking.
+At the moment, the only firmware provided is meant for head-tracking.

 * [Head Tracking firmware user guide](./docs/head_tracking_firmware_user_guide.md)